vivekgsheth/Deep-learning/README.md

 ## fit

-To train, we will use the ‘fit()’ function on our model with the following five parameters: training data (train_X), target data (train_y), validation split, the number of epochs and callbacks.
+To train, we will use the ‘fit()’ function on our model with the following five parameters: training data (train_X), target data (train_y), validation split, the number of epochs and callbacks .

+code:

 from keras.callbacks import EarlyStopping <br/>
 #set early stopping monitor so the model stops training when it won't improve anymore <br/>